Our Practice Areas

 When approaching divorce, you need a divorce lawyer who you can trust by your side to both advocate on your behalf and provide compassionate advice throughout the entire divorce process.
 Call our offices or fill out this secure online form, to schedule a free initial consultation with one of our experienced family law attorneys today.
 Our offices are conveniently located at 2653 Nottingham Way, Hamilton, NJ 08619.

-FAQ: How can a prenuptial agreement impact my divorce case in Trenton?
 The impact of a prenuptial agreement will depend upon the specific contents of the agreement itself.
 Prenuptial agreements can govern the final disposition of all assets and can also specify one party’s rights to alimony or spousal support.
 Most prenuptial agreements will be enforceable, but in some cases, we can argue to have the agreement disregarded if your rights were violated when the agreement was signed.
 New Jersey law requires that both parties to the prenuptial agreement fully disclose all of their assets and retain independent legal counsel before executing the agreement.
 The prenuptial agreement must also be voluntarily entered into in order to be enforceable in New Jersey.